 With the exception of movies (see section on preparing the movies) and large tables, all supplementary information, including movie titles and captions, should be collated into a single PDF file.
 If your table is very large, or you wish readers to be able to export and/or manipulate the data, we would prefer you to submit it as a Microsoft Excel file.

 Use a separate numbering system from that used in the main article and use the format Fig. S1, Fig. S2, Table S1 etc. If a supplementary figure relates to a particular figure in the text, please cite it as close to this figure as possible.
 For the convenience of readers, please place each figure next to the corresponding legend in the supplementary information PDF.
 Please include a legend for each figure and a title for each table.

-Please note that supplementary information files are not copyedited by JEB and therefore authors must ensure that all files are checked carefully before submission and that the style of terms and figures conforms to that of the article.
+Please note that supplementary data files are not copyedited by Development and therefore authors must ensure that all files are checked carefully before submission and that the style of terms and figures conforms to that of the article.
 Modification of supplementary information after publication will require a formal correction.

 Refer to each piece of supplementary information at least once within the text of the main article (the article that is published in the print issue of the journal).